gbih/gbih/README.md

 - 🙀 I am developer
 - 🇯🇵 I live and work in Japan/日本
-- 💾 backend -> frontend -> backend
+- 💾 backend -> frontend -> data science/data engineering
-- ☸️ My current interest is TensorFlow Extended
+- ☸️ My current interest is TensorFlow, TFX, MLOps, data engineering
 - 🗻 I like to hike and ski down mountains

 ## Get in touch